TheAlexSandro/wikipedia-scraper/readme.md

 # Wikipedia Scrapelib
 wikipedia-scrapelib is a Node.js library that allows you to easily scrape Wikipedia pages.
-It provides methods to get the page content, set the language, and access various elements of the Wikipedia page.
+It provides methods to get the page content, and other feature that you can use to access various elements of the Wikipedia page.
 You can use this library to get page content from wikipedia.org.

 ## Installation
 ```shellscript